Whether you've grown your own pumpkins at home, or just want to cook good food 100% from scratch, homemade pumpkin puree is super easy to make.

 Different Types Of Pumpkin

 When it comes to pumpkins, choosing the 'best' variety for cooking or baking can be a bit of a personal choice.
-While you can of course turn your Halloween jack-o-lantern into pumpkin puree, the flesh tends to be quite watery and flavourless, especially when boiled.
+While you can, of course, turn your Halloween jack-o-lantern into pumpkin puree, the flesh tends to be quite watery and flavorless, especially when boiled.

 It's better to go to your local farmers' market and search out a variety specifically meant for baking.
 Any pumpkin (or winter squash for that matter) can be turned into a puree using the method described below, so have fun and don't worry too much about what kind of pumpkin you are cooking!